ByteRookie/AGS_Service/README.md

 **Virtual AGS Media Player**

 * Acts as the master player for the entire system.
 It automatically points to the best speaker based on room activity and exposes normal media controls (play, pause, volume, source, next/previous).
 Optionally a second HomeKit‑friendly player can mirror these controls for Apple users.
+* Exposes a **Media Browser** so you can explore favorites and sources from the active control device directly within Home Assistant.
+Selecting an item automatically calls `play_media` or `select_source` on that device.

 **Sensors**